petrvanblokland/TYPETR-Assistants/README.md

 This is our new Helpers and Assistant environment.
 All sources for the BaseAssistant classes and additional functions will be kept here, instead of having copying them inside project repositories.

-It is a fast and flexible collection of helpers for specific type projects: this repository contains library of assistants and helper for type project.
+It is a fast and flexible collection of helpers for specific type projects: this repository contains library of assistants and helpers for type project.

 This collection of tools offers a fast and flexible collection of helpers and assistant examples for specific type projects.